Our support for businesses

 During these difficult trading times, we want to offer help, advice and guidance to those that may need it.
-Whilst the lucky few will be experiencing a boom where their resources are required to help manufacture vital products to support the NHS and in some instances house key workers, many businesses are temporarily closed.
+Whilst some will have experienced a boom where their resources are required to help manufacture vital products to support the NHS and in some instances house key workers, many businesses have been closed for some months and are reviewing how they may reopen in line with social distancing regulations.
 Regardless of your circumstances, in these uncertain times, controlling costs will be paramount.

 BCR Associates specialise in cost management, with specific expertise in the Energy, Telecommunications and Insurance market.
 The below offering should help you to navigate your contracts and billing issues at this challenging time: